codio/knowledge/source/instructors/admin/organization/remove-org-members.rst

 You can use either of the two methods below to locate and remove organization members.

-- Method A: In the **User Management** section, click the group (e.g., Teachers) you wish to view.
+- Method 3a: In the **User Management** section, click the group (e.g., Teachers) you wish to view.
 Click the trash icon on the right for each user you want to remove from your organization.

 .. image:: /img/allmembers.png
     :alt: All Members

-- Method B: In the **Remove Organization Members** section, type the username or email address of the person you want to remove and click **Find User**.
+- Method 3b: In the **Remove Organization Members** section, type the username or email address of the person you want to remove and click **Find User**.
 Click the trash icon on the right for the user you want to delete.

 .. image:: /img/manage_organization/removeorgmember.png
     :alt: Members